 • For solid strip flooring (3 inches wide or less), when an industry approved moisture vapor retarder with a proper perm rating is installed between the flooring and the sub floor, there should be no more than 4 percent moisture content difference between properly acclimated wood flooring and sub flooring materials, taking into consideration normal living conditions and equilibrium moisture content (EMC).
-For wide-width (3 1⁄4" or wider) solid flooring, when an industry approved moisture vapor retarder with proper perm rating is installed between the flooring and the sub floor, many industry professionals suggest a moisture content difference of no more than 2 percent between properly acclimated wood flooring and sub flooring and sub flooring materials, with a 2 percent difference being the maximum.
-For wide-width flooring, many industry professionals also suggest using an adhesive as an assist to mechanical fastening.
+For wide-width (3 1⁄4" or wider) solid flooring, when an industry approved moisture vapor retarder with proper perm rating is installed between the flooring and the sub floor, many industry professionals suggest a moisture content difference of no more than 2 percent between properly acclimated wood flooring and sub flooring and sub flooring, many industry professionals also suggest using an adhesive as an assist to mechanical fastening.
 However, the adhesive may not provide sufficient moisture protection to substitute for an industry approved moisture vapor retarder.
 Also, when an adhesive is applied over a moisture vapor retarder, care should be taken to ensure that the adhesive and moisture vapor retarder are compatible with one another.